kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `Mssqlserver` CR is updated in your cluster.

-Now, `gitops` operator will detect the configuration changes and create a `Reconfigure` ElasticsearchOpsRequest to update the `Mssqlserver` database configuration.
+Now, `gitops` operator will detect the configuration changes and create a `Reconfigure` mssqlserverOpsRequest to update the `Mssqlserver` database configuration.
 List the resources created by `gitops` operator in the `demo` namespace.

 ```bash
 $ kubectl get kf,Mssqlserver,kfops -n demo